Types of REITs

 Today’s U.S. Equity REIT Market

 Equity REITs constitute the bulk of today’s REIT market.
-Stock exchange-listed Equity REITs account for 70 percent of all U.S. listed REIT assets, and 90 percent of the approximately $700 billion equity market capitalization of the listed REIT marketplace is represented by Equity REITs.
-There are approximately 150 listed Equity REITs, almost all of which are traded on the New York Stock Exchange.
+Stock exchange-listed Equity REITs account for 70 percent of all U.S. listed REIT assets, and more than 90 percent of the approximately $900 billion equity market capitalization of the listed REIT marketplace is represented by Equity REITs.
+There are approximately 170 listed Equity REITs, almost all of which are traded on the New York Stock Exchange.

 In drafting the original REIT legislation, Congress established a broad definition of real estate because it understood that the role and uses of real estate in a dynamic economy would change over time along with economic growth and changing technology.